Skip to Content

 Leaf Ripple Crochet Blanket Pattern - Cozy Velvet Yarn

 Looking for a pretty ripple throw afghan?
 A crocheted throw that is soft and squishy but not too hard to make?
-This free velvet leaf ripple crochet blanket pattern will be a great crochet project to try.
+This free classic velvet leaf ripple crochet blanket pattern will be a great crochet project to try.

 This free ripple crochet pattern only has two stitches: half double and half double crochet together.